jamie-brannan/hundred-days-swift/ch15__levelingUp/d074__notes.md

 }
 ```

-> In that code the names array will be inferred as `[String?]` because elements are either strings or nil.
+> In that code the names array will be inferred as `[String?]` because elements are either strings or `nil`.
 Using for case let there will skip the two nil values, and unwrap and print the two strings.

 ## :three: [Challenge](https://www.hackingwithswift.com/guide/8/3/challenge)